noironetworks/cko/README.md

 * Cloud Admin - responsible for the coordinating the infrastructure needs of a cluster
 * Network Admin - responsible for the network infrastructure

-These abstractions are modeled to capture the user's intent and then consistently apply it across the infrastructure components:
+These abstractions are modeled to capture the user's intent and then consistently apply it across the infrastructure components.
+The abstractions are:
 * ClusterProfle - defined by the Kubernetes Admin to express the network needs for the cluster they intend to manage
 * ClusterGroupProfile - defined by the Cloud Admin to match the networking needs of all matching clusters with network and other infrastructure
 * ClusterNetworkProfile - defined by the Cloud Admin to match the specific needs of one cluster